Achievable logoAchievable logo

 Know this...

 Limited pay policies do not mature any earlier than do straight life policies.
-All whole life policies mature at age 100.
+All whole life policies mature at age 100 (or 121 in many modern policies)

 It’s rare, but it is possible to pay up a policy with one premium payment, which creates an immediate cash value.

 Although term and whole life insurance are the two basic forms of insurance, insurers have developed policies that combine features of both.
-Known as combination policies, they create a means of meeting very specific life insurance needs.
+Known as combination policies, they are designed to meet very specific life insurance needs.

 Economatic whole life is a whole life policy with a convertible term rider that uses dividends to convert the term to paid-up whole insurance over time.

-The most common form of combination policy is the family policy, where a whole life policy is issued to the breadwinner and level term policies are issued on the spouse and each child.
+The most common form of combination policy is the family policy.
+A whole life policy is issued to the breadwinner, and level term policies are issued on the spouse and each child.
 As new children are born, they are automatically covered.
 A convertibility option is added to each term policy to protect the children’s insurability.

-The purpose of a family income policy is to guarantee that income will be provided to the surviving family members in the event of the breadwinner’s premature death.
-It is a decreasing term policy attached as a rider to an underlying whole life policy, which will provide the funds needed to provide a predetermined income to the beneficiary for the remainder of a specified period of time.
+The purpose of a family income policy is to guarantee that income will be provided to surviving family members if the breadwinner dies prematurely.
+It is a decreasing term policy attached as a rider to an underlying whole life policy.
+The rider provides the funds needed to pay a predetermined income to the beneficiary for the remainder of a specified period of time.

-For example, if Zack Luna buys a 15-year family income policy and dies 2 years later, the monthly income benefit would be paid for the following 13 years; death 7 years after issuance would result in payments for the remaining 8 years; death at or after 15 years would produce no income benefit payments.
+For example, if Zack Luna buys a 15-year family income policy and dies 2 years later, the monthly income benefit would be paid for the following 13 years.
+If he dies 7 years after issuance, payments would be made for the remaining 8 years.
+If he dies at or after 15 years, there would be no income benefit payments.

-Using the example from above, the family maintenance policy would provide monthly income for 15 years, whether the breadwinner died today or in 14 years.
+Using the example above, the family maintenance policy would provide monthly income for 15 years, whether the breadwinner dies today or in 14 years.
 In the example above, if the breadwinner died in 14 years, the family would receive monthly income for one year.
-With a family maintenance policy, it would continue for 15 years from date of death.
+With a family maintenance policy, it would continue for 15 years from the date of death.

 Variations of whole life insurance

-To understand the nature of whole life insurance, it is essential to comprehend the concept of amount at risk.
+To understand whole life insurance, you need to understand the concept of amount at risk.
 Here are some key points:

 • The amount at risk is the monetary value the insured represents to the insurer.